AlkaffAhamed/NUS-Gen-AI/README.md

 1. Anaconda (Install from [https://www.anaconda.com/download](https://www.anaconda.com/download))
 2. Jupyter Notebook (can be installed from Anaconda Navigator or by running the install command in Anaconda Prompt)
+3. Separate environment for TensorFlow setup and Keras-Jax setup

 **Steps:**